 7. Bacon a real spectacle of things

 I pointed them toward the food court and told them we didn't serve breakfast.

-We do.
 In a fridge waiting to be cooked and put on a burger.

 8. A Wii bit of trouble

-When I got to the store at 4 a.m. to prep for the 5 a.m. opening, there were people wrapped around the shopping center in a line for the damn thing even though I had a sign on the door explicitly stating that we could only guarantee them for the first six people.
+When I got to the store at 4 a.m. to prep for the 5 a.m. opening, there were people wrapped around the shopping center in a line for the thing, even though I had a sign on the door explicitly stating that we could only guarantee them for the first six people.